dkriegner/xrayutilities/README.md

 When building from source you also might need:

-- C-compiler (preferential with OpenMP support)
+- C-compiler (with OpenMP support)
 - Python dev headers
 - setuptools
 - pytest (optional - only if you want to run the test environment)